PyJaipur/PyJaipur/soa_proposal.md

 # Proposal

+## Infrastructure

+- A separate repo is created to manage the event code and discussions.
+- All discussions for the event are handled by github issues.
+- Telegram/whatsapp can be used for small group discussions involving 2-3 people.
+- We build the soa site with something like react/vue/jinja and deploy using netlify.
+- The API server is built using python and hosted on heroku/free aws.
+- Both codebases reside in the same repo for ease of versioning and hot updates during the event.

+## Participant flow

-- We rename the event
+- We rename the event to something else.
-- We keep the event completely open.
+- We keep the event completely open, no fees and no limitations.
 - Each participant is in one of three phases at any given time.
 - Every time a participant finishes a phase, they are moved to the next phase.

-## Phase 1 participants
+### Phase 1 participants

 - We set up a simple to follow tutorial for python/any other language we can support.
 - This needs to be a 10 page setup MAX